Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Don’t forget to infuse patterns (in black and white) to add exclusiveness to the room.

-About material specifications – try walnut woods, faux, fur, glass, and brass!
+About material specifications – try walnut woods, faux fur, glass, and brass!

 So, here are a few of the colors I would recommend for a monochromatic palette!